ELECTRIC MACHINE DESIGN DISTINCTIONS & CONSTRAINTS

 NOTE: Compared to the high speed radial-flux form, which RE-PM electric machines consider as their packaging advantage, the axial-flux electric machine (as SYNCHRO-SYM proposes), inherently contain rotor windings and air-gap tolerance in high speed operation (because rotor centripetal contention is tangential to the air-gap), provides reduced (or shimmed) air-gap depth for lower magnetizing MMF or RE-PM volume, and provide comparable rotor cooling as the stator disk.

 NOTE: Amorphous Metal Ribbon shows: 1) extremely high permeability (e.g., for less rare earth permanent magnet material or less magnetizing MMF), 2) extremely high resistivity (e.g., for up to 80% lower core loss than the best grain-oriented electrical steel), and 3) high flux density over a wideband of power supporting frequencies (e.g., for high power transformers from 10s of Hz to 100s of kHz).
 In consideration, amorphous metal ribbon is an ideal core material for high performance, high power, axial-flux electric machines, such as low and high frequency transformers for the smart grid or electric motors and generators for electric vehicles or to meet progressively mandated efficiency standards for electric machines, such as IE4, IE5, etc. But until the electric machine 3D Printing provided by MOTORPRINTER, the attractive electromagnetic properties of high performance electromagnetic materials, such as amorphous metal ribbon, also make these materials difficult to manufacture into an electric machine core without losing their delicate and coveted properties or without experiencing extreme manufacturing tool wear.
-For instance, although attempted many times, amorphous metal ribbon (discovered in the 1950s) has yet to be practically used in an electric motor or generator.
+For instance, although attempted many times, amorphous metal ribbon (discovered in the 1950s) has yet to show practical use in an electric motor or generator.

 NOTE: If amorphous metal ribbon (for instance) is wrapped in an axial-flux core form without damaging the perfectly aligned slots and flat air-gap surface (as only provided by MOTORPRINTER), the changing magnetic field of an electric machine ideally travels directly through the solid high permeability material ribbon until reaching the air gap junction between the rotor and stator assemblies.
 In contrast, the magnetic flux of an axial-flux core made of soft magnetic core (SMC) material always pass through a multitude of insulation material (or air-gap) surrounding each minute particle of the SMC, which significantly lowers permeability and structural integrity of the entire core.